 As viewed from both the Northern and Southern Hemispheres, the sun rises and sets farthest north at the June solstice and farthest south at the December solstice.

 Now consider that the farther the sun sets from due west along the horizon, the shallower the angle of the setting sun.
 That means a longer duration for sunset at the solstices.

 Meanwhile, at an equinox, the sun rises due east and sets due west.
 That means – on the day of an equinox – the setting sun hits the horizon at its steepest possible angle.

-The sunset duration varies by latitude, but let’s just consider one latitude, 40o North, the latitude Denver or Philadelphia in the United States, or Beijing in China.
+The sunset duration varies by latitude.
+But let’s just consider one latitude – 40 degrees north – the latitude of Denver or Philadelphia in the United States, Sardinia in the Mediterranean, or Beijing in China.